World In Paris

 Versailles Alleys

 From the Palace of Versailles to the Apollo Fountain, this document is a guided tour description and a technical manual to manage the fountains’ water display.
-It especially allowed the hydrant men to open the fountains as visitors approached and close them as soon as they could not see them.
+It especially allowed the hydrant men to open the fountains as visitors approached and close them as soon as the King and his visitors could not see them.
 One needed to be very close to the King to see the fountains work!

-The King used to do this Royal Promenade on foot, or in his old age, in a small chariot, and often these promenades would include a concert or a ballet in one of the grooves, a dinner served by lamplight, and the spectacle of firework illuminations by the Grand Canal.
+The King used to take this Royal Promenade on foot, or in his old age, in a small chariot.
+Often, these promenades would include a concert or a ballet in one of the grooves, a dinner served by lamplight, and the spectacle of firework illuminations by the Grand Canal.

 The Fountains of Versailles